James-D-Wood/blog-api/README.md

 | kishiguro | hailsham    | false    |
 | dsedaris  | emeraldIsle | false    |
 | admin     | password    | true     |

+Note: Password validation is not implemented.
+The auth service simply checks if the user exists and mocks out a JWT token representing the user and their permissions.

+## Given more time

+I ran into the time limitation for this build.
+Given more time, my next steps would be to:
+- use the Viper package to make the application config driven and load the appropriate DB based on the given config
+- create a SQL implementation of the `BlogService` interface in the `internal/db` package
+- integrate with the PostgreSQL instance in the docker compose set up
+- write more unit tests to help cover the main logic in the handlers
+- write integration tests to run against the docker compose version of the application to test the application from a "black box"/external perspective